yahoojapan/hosted-danger/README.md

 ## Compare with CI danger

-Here we show pros and cons of Hosted Danger and CI danger.
+Here we show the comparison of Hosted Danger and CI danger.

 |               | Timing of execution   | Access to the source code and build products |
 |---------------|-----------------------|----------------------------------------------|